sebastianchristopher/Java8OCANotes/README.md

 * It allows creation of new exceptions that are custom to a particular application domain
 * It improves code because error handling code is clearly separated from the main program logic.
   - The error handling logic is put in the catch block, which makes the main flow of the program clean and easily understandable.
+* Java Exceptions is a mechanism that you can use to determine what to do when something unexpected happens.
+* Java Exceptions is a mechanism for logging unexpected behavior.
 #### What exception does this method throw?
 * This also came up in a mock and is pernickety at best:
 ```java